Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 212-363-3200

-Climb the pedestal and access Lady Liberty’s crown.
-You can also check out the Statue of Liberty Museum and theater.
-Then head to the National Museum of Immigration on Ellis Island.
+Take the ferry to this crossroads to America, where you can climb the pedestal to access Lady Liberty’s crown, stop by the Statue of Liberty Museum and theater, then head to the National Museum of Immigration on Ellis Island.

 STERLING HILL MINING MUSEUM